SycuroLab/metaphlan/README.md

 Output:

-* Table of microbial species and their relative abundance for each sample, `output/merged_abundance_table.txt`
+* Table of microbial taxa and their relative abundance for each sample, `output/merged_abundance_table.txt`
+* Abundance table at species level, `merged_abundance_table_species.txt`
 * Heatmap of abundance results, `output/abundance_heatmap_species.png`

 ## Pipeline summary

 ### Steps

-1) Profile microbial clades and their abundances using MetaPhlAn2.
+1) Profile microbial clades and their abundances using MetaPhlAn3.
 This step generates a profile of species abundances present in each sample.

 2) Merge profiles.
-This step combines all the output files from MetaPhlAn2 into one table.
+This step combines all the output files from MetaPhlAn3 into one table.

 3) Heatmap.
 This step produces a heatmap of the 25 most abundant species.
 Note that this is not particularly useful for a large number of samples.